To get customized relocation tips, based on your specific situation, please complete the form below.

 average temperature in winter

 Singapore, as a safe city-state, has a safety level of 84% safe according to Numbeo's rating.
 It can be caused by very strict rules because in Singapore even minor violations are considered offenses.
 For instance, the sale of gum is banned and for breaking this law you can be sentenced for 1 year in jail and $5,500 fine.
-However, in some tourist places, you can meet pickpockets in crowds (but it is just a usual situation for all tourist cities).
-As for the crime, Singapore is also safe for residents.
+And about crime, Singapore is also safe for residents.

 Numbeo Safety Index